andrewcameronsims/opengallery/README.md

 We have deployed our app using the Heroku cloud service, which is a containerization ecosystem.
 Heroku runs containers called *dynos* which package together an application and all its dependencies.
-Dyno's don't themselves have a permanent filesystem for storage and rely on a database for persisting data.
+Dynos don't themselves have a permanent filesystem for storage and rely on a database for persisting data.
 The end user is able to use our app through HTTP request-and-response cycles between the browser and the Heroku dynos.